melodyserra/FEWD39-Melody/week_2/README.md

 - Review the mockup of the fashion blog located [here](img/fashion_blog_2.png) and do the same thing.

 ##Code-Along: Let's Create Our Own Grid
-- We will create a 2, 4, and 6 column grid.
+- We will create a 2, 3, and 4 column grid.
-- We will try nesting a grid inside another grid.

 ##CSS Positioning